cypherlou/letsencrypt_r53_cert_issuer/README.md

 ## Create a certificate
 ```
-certificate.py issue glenndesmidt.com > /etc/application/certs/glenndesmidt.com.pem
+certificate.py issue glenndesmidt.com - > /tmp/working/glenndesmidt.com.pem
 ```
-Issue a new certificate for glenndesmidt.com and save the resulting PEM file to `/etc/application/certs/glenndesmidt.com.pem`
+Issue a new certificate for glenndesmidt.com and save the resulting PEM file to `/tmp/working/glenndesmidt.com.pem`

 ## Renew a certificate
 ```
-certificate.py renew --check 30 glenndesmidt.com > /etc/application/certs/glenndesmidt.com.pem
+certificate.py renew --check 30 glenndesmidt.com /etc/application/certs/glenndesmidt.com.pem
 ```
-Renew the certificate for glenndesmidt.com if it is due to expire in less than 30 days.
+Renew the certificate for glenndesmidt.com if it is due to expire in less than 30 days and save the PEM file to `/etc/application/certs/glenndesmidt.com.pem`.

 ## Check certificate renewal
 The `expiration` command will check when the certificate is going to expire and return the number of days.